Antisemitism in Europe: The Holocaust

-After 1945
+Modern

 With the end of World War II in 1945, surviving Jews began to return to their homes, while many chose to emigrate to the United States, the United Kingdom, and British-controlled Mandatory Palestine.
 To some extent, the antisemitism of the Nazi regime continued in different guises.
 Claims of blood libel and persecution of Jews continued, in part due to fear that returning Jews would attempt to reclaim property stolen during the Holocaust or expose assistance given by elements of the local population in previously Nazi-occupied territories.
 An example was the Kielce pogrom, which occurred in 1946 in Poland when citizens violently attacked Jews based on a false accusation of the kidnapping of a Christian child.

 The postwar period also witnessed a rise in antisemitic persecution in the USSR.
 In 1948, Stalin launched the campaign against the "rootless cosmopolitan" in which numerous Yiddish-language poets, writers, painters, and sculptors were killed or arrested.
 This culminated in the Doctors' Plot, issued between 1952 and 1953, during which a number of Jewish doctors were arrested and accused of attempting to murder leading party leaders.
 Modern historian Edvard Radzinsky has also suggested that Stalin planned to deport the Jewish population of the USSR to exile in Kazakhstan, Siberia or the Jewish Autonomous Oblast.